The Arab Spring's Forgotten Uprising

 Well, the majority supported Iraq during the war, because Iraq wanted to help us as fellow Arabs.
 In Iran, every boy must serve in the army for two years, so many of them joined the army and were forced to fight Iraq against their will.
 We're geographically different to Iran, culturally different to Iran, ideologically different to Iran, our food is different to Iran and our mentality is different to Iran.
 Everything is different to Iran.

-Do you know of any Ahwazis who went to Iraq to fight for them?
+Do you know of any Ahwazis that went to Iraq to fight for them?

 Are the Iranians killing them if they find them?